japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 preparations: Seq[Rule[SparkPlan]]
 ```

-`preparations` is the set of the physical query optimization rules that transform a <<SparkPlan.md#, physical query plan>> to be more efficient and optimized for execution (i.e. `Rule[SparkPlan]`).
+`preparations` is the set of the physical query optimization rules that transform a [physical query plan](physical-operators/SparkPlan.md) to be more efficient and optimized for execution.

-The `preparations` physical query optimizations are applied sequentially (one by one) to a physical plan in the following order:
+`preparations` physical query optimizations are applied sequentially (one by one) to a physical plan in the following order:

 . <<spark-sql-ExtractPythonUDFs.md#, ExtractPythonUDFs>>
 . <<spark-sql-PlanSubqueries.md#, PlanSubqueries>>